 6:00pm.
-Mayur Subbarao with cocktail stuff and Kerin Auth from Tinto Fino should be arriving any minute!
-Christine Wells is cooking up a damn storm.
-These people are getting their fill: gazpacho, white bean salad, pulled pork & sage polenta,
+Mayur Subbarao, the evening’s bartender/mixologist and Kerin Auth from Tinto Fino are scheduled to arrive any minute.
+Christine Wells is cooking up a storm: gazpacho, white bean salad, pulled pork & sage polenta,

 6:48pm.
 Mayur has arrived, and is setting up.
 He’s very late and we’re missing the Manzanilla he needs for the intro cocktail that people will be served when they walk in the door in 10 minutes.
-We have a plan for recovery, which involves me starring out the window wishing I was in Disney Land.
+I have a back-up plan: stare out the window wishing I was in Disney Land.

 7:30pm.
 Starting the podcast now.
 I smell danger in the air.
 The Sherry is making me Merry.

 8:37pm.
 Several Sherry’s in.
-High Alchy.
+High ABV.
 My oh my.
 Damian Gutierrez shows up to tell me about his hair stylist who was deported.
-His hair cut is less-than-satisfactory.
-We are way behind in the timing of this event.
-We should be on our last Sherry at this point, but we’re on our third out of five, but it’s seems to be okay.
-Onto the third Sherry!
+We should be on our last Sherry at this point, but we’re on our third out of five, but it’s seems to be okay—everyone is having fun.

-Hello good readers.
-I’m recovered from our rather posh Sherry affair.
-A good three hours elapsed between my last two “live” posts and that is because I was encouraging the good people of the room to learn a little something about Sherry.
+Hello good readers: I’m recovered from our rather posh Sherry soiree.
+While a good three hours elapsed between my last two “live” posts it was all in the name of encouraging guests to learn a little something about Sherry—education takes time!

 Manhattan Special (Digestif)

-- La Gitana Manzanilla (very light in color, almost straw-green, light flavor and mouthfeel.
-Delightful afternoon in Barkely Square.)
-Food Pairing: fresh gaspacho with chorizo oil and grated almond.
+- La Gitana Manzanilla — (Very light in color, almost straw-green, light flavor and mouthfeel.
+Delightful afternoon in Barkley Square.)
+Food Pairing: fresh gazpacho with chorizo oil and grated almond.

-- Vina AB Amontillado (a bit on the verge of tan, nutty and good alcohol.
+- Vina AB Amontillado — (A bit on the verge of tan, nutty and good.
 Day sailing around Cape Town.)
 Food Pairing: white bean salad with chorizo, pecorino, arugula oil (pesto) served with beet chips.

-- Vides Palo Cortado Lustau Almacenista (moving on up to the darker side.
-The Lustau was like a midnight stroll through the streets of Yountville.
-Opulent in it’s own after-glow.)
-Food Pairing: braised pork shoulder with sauce espagnole (riff on it) topped with crispy bacon, served on top of a crispy polenta cake.
+- Vides Palo Cortado Lustau Almacenista — (Moving on up to the darker side.
+The Lustau was like a midnight stroll through the streets of Yountville, CA.) Food Pairing: braised pork shoulder with sauce espagnole (riff on it) topped with crispy bacon, served on top of a crispy polenta cake.

-- El Candado PX (You wanted it, you got it.
-Fig, nut, but oh so fit for a riled up game of Boci or Fencing.)
-Paired With chocolate from our friends Daniel and Georgie of Fine & Raw, this was an outlandish finish.
+- El Candado PX — (You wanted it, you got it.
+Fig, nut, but oh so fit for a riled up game of bocci or fencing.)
+Paired With chocolate from our friend Daniel of Fine & Raw Chocolates—this was an outlandish finish.

-The question is not to ask yourself if you’d like Sherry or not.
-The question is, why haven’t you tried your way through them?
-Because, good folk, there is not a huge difference in price between a great Sherry and an average Sherry.
-Top shelf will run you maybe $40.
-You can spend $50-$100 and taste your way from young, lighter Sherry’s to full-bodied aged gems.
+The good news: there isn’t a massive difference in price between a great Sherry and an average Sherry.
+Top shelf will run you around $40.
+You can drop a total of $50-$100 and taste your way from young, lighter Sherry’s to full-bodied aged gems.
 Or you can spend $14 and have a blast with a great drink.
 Whatever you do, go to Tinto Fino (Lower East Side) if you live in New York, or if you’re visiting, and talk to Kerin Auth because she is a Sherry-genius and she will help you pick a Sherry that is right for you and for the occasion.
 She also knows a hell of a lot about it and you’d be wise to strike up conversation.